Lifting pallet racking

 The first meaningful drafting innovation in material handling since AutoCAD.
 Blue Vellum is the tech stack that the industry has been waiting for.

-collapsed into one conversation.
+Three manual workflows, collapsed into one conversation.

 Four ways